• Skip to primary navigation

 Dairy:

-• My mother-in-law always makes it purely with the German Schmand or smetana, which is a thick sour cream with high-fat content.
+• My mother-in-law always makes it purely with the German Schmand or smetana, which is a thick sour cream with a high-fat content.

 • But if you don't find any Greek yogurt in your region, don't stress about it, you could use pretty much any milk products to make this wonderful salad.
 I have made it myself with smetana, yogurt, low-fat quark, skyr, sour cream, or a combination of some of those.